Lenda Murray

-Lenda Murray (born 22 February 1962) is an American professional female bodybuilding champion.
+Lenda Murray (born 22 February 1962) is an American professional female bodybuilding champion, widely regarded as the Lee Haney of female bodybuilding.

 Early life and education

 Murray was born in 1962 in Detroit, Michigan, the daughter of Darcelious and Louvelle Murray.
 She began participating in organized sports at the age of 15.
 At Henry Ford High School, Murray was both a record-holding sprinter and varsity cheerleader.
 She went on to attend Western Michigan University, earning a degree in political science and intended to become a lawyer.
 While at Western Michigan, she continued to cheerlead, and became the second African American to be chosen as the university’s homecoming queen in 1982.

 After a brief tenure cheerleading for the Michigan Panthers in the now-defunct United States Football League, she worked with the Michigan Panthers for two years and then was invited to try out for the Dallas Cowboys cheerleaders.
 After she auditioned for the group and made the next-to-last cut, she decided she might need to slenderize her thighs a bit.